 17) Questions regarding UA and freely given consent.

 As you may know, changes in international laws have shifted the way organizations present information to users when processing personal data.
 One key change centers around when and how direct consent is obtained.
 For us, this means Under Armour is responsible for ensuring that the consent is “… freely given, specific, informed and unambiguous indication of [users] agreement to the processing of personal data.”
 As a result, Under Armour, has clearly presented plain language, distinct consents for data processing (specific to health-related data) and data transfer for users in the European Union (EU) and EU-like regions.
 Without users’ consents for these two items, we are not able to provide our full suite of services.

 Why?
 At Under Armour, our mission is to make consumers and end-users better by enabling their ability to achieve their goals.
 The purpose of the app is to provide the ability to measure and track success over time.
 Collection of health-related data is necessary to do that.

 Therefore, we cannot allow you to continue to use the application without consenting, because the application would not work or function without the two primary consents.
-If you choose not to consent, you can still browse our suite of free content on our blogs and social media sites, as well as explore any publicly posted routes on MapMyFitness or explore our nutrition database on MyFitnessPal.
+If you choose not to consent, you can still browse our suite of free content on our blogs and social media sites, as well as explore any publicly posted routes on MapMyFitness.
 You are free to withdraw your consent at any time and request that Under Armour delete your account.
 However, we hope that you will continue to be a part of our community and that we can continue to support you as you work to achieve your fitness and nutrition goals.